delomast/mhFromLowDepSeq/README.md

  Desired outcome: Allele frequencices and/or expected heterozygosity for microhaps in the population that was sequenced.

- Method: Mixture models fit with EM algorithms to infer allele frequencies (will add more here later).
+ Method: Mixture models fit with EM algorithms to infer allele frequencies (see full description in ...).

- Limitations: Can only handle substitution SNPs, computation is a little on the slow side
+ Limitations: Can only handle substitution SNPs

+ # A few notes

+ To use the method, the only file you need to download from this repository is `calc_mh_freq.py` (and I might recommend the `example` directory).
+The other files are only included because they are relevant to the analyses discussed in ...

  Note on speed: I recommend running it separately (and concurrently) on each chromosome and/or running it separately for each population.
 If running populations separately,